-- Section 1.
-NRS 641.029 is hereby amended to read as follows: 641.029 The provisions of this chapter do not apply to: - 1.
-A physician who is licensed to practice in this State; - 2.
+Section 1.
+NRS 641.029 is hereby amended to read as follows:

+641.029 The provisions of this chapter do not apply to:

+- 1. A physician who is licensed to practice in this State; - 2.
 A person who is licensed to practice dentistry in this State; - 3.
 A person who is licensed as a marriage and family therapist or marriage and family therapist intern pursuant to chapter 641A of NRS; - 4.
 A person who is licensed as a clinical professional counselor or clinical professional counselor intern pursuant to chapter 641A of NRS; - 5.
-A person who is licensed to engage in social work pursuant to chapter 641B of NRS; - 6.
+A person who is licensed to engage in social work or clinical social work pursuant to chapter 641B of NRS; - 6.
 A person who is licensed as an occupational therapist or occupational therapy assistant pursuant to NRS 640A.010 to 640A.230, inclusive; - 7.
-A person who is licensed as a clinical alcohol and drug abuse counselor, licensed or certified as an alcohol and drug abuse counselor or certified as an alcohol and drug abuse counselor intern, a clinical alcohol and drug abuse counselor intern, a problem gambling counselor, [or] a problem gambling counselor intern [-] or a behavioral healthcare peer recovery support specialist, pursuant to chapter 641C of NRS; or - 8.
-Any member of the clergy, - if such a person does not commit an act described in NRS 641.440 or represent himself or herself as a psychologist.
+A person who is licensed as a clinical alcohol and drug abuse counselor, licensed or certified as an alcohol and drug abuse counselor or certified as an alcohol and drug abuse counselor intern, a clinical alcohol and drug abuse counselor intern, a problem gambling counselor, terl a problem gambling counselor intern the problem gambling counselor intern to chapter 641C of NRS; terl - 8.
+Any member of the clergy $\boxminus$ ; or - 9.
+A person who: - (a) Engages in volunteer services for a nonprofit agency or organization and does not receive compensation, other than a stipend, for such services; and